OWASP/www-project-ai-security-and-privacy-guide/index.md

 # How to deal with AI privacy
 We discuss this topic using the GDPR because it serves as a useful frame of reference.
-The GDPR identifies the following principle in [article 5](https://gdpr.eu/article-5-how-to-process-personal-data/):
+The GDPR identifies the following general principles in [article 5](https://gdpr.eu/article-5-how-to-process-personal-data/):
 * Lawfulness, fairness and transparencey
 * Limitations on purposes of collection, processing and storage
 * Data minimization